Operation Leo: The operation

 The leader of the group, Norbert Kröcher, was deported to Germany where he served out his prison sentence until released in 1989.
 After he was arrested, "Ebba Grön" was called out on the police radio.
 (Röd is the Swedish word for red, and Grön is the word for green.
 Ebba was the police code-name for Kröcher.)

-Trivia

 The Swedish punk band Ebba Grön, formed in 1977, named themselves after the code word used in the police operation.